ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-images-building.md

 >
 > It is strongly recommended that you don't use the Docker container for running Singularity images, only for creating them, since the Singularity command runs within the container as the root user.
 >
 > However, for the purposes of this simple example, and potentially for testing/debugging purposes it is useful to know how to run a Singularity container within the Docker Singularity container.
-You may recall from the [Running a container from the image](/06-singularity-images-prep/index.html#running-a-container-from-the-image) section in the previous episode that we used the `--contain` switch with the `singularity` command.
-If you don't use this switch, it is likely that you will get an error relating to `/etc/localtime` similar to the following:
+If you're using the same version (or a newer version) of the Docker Singularity image to the one being used in this material (_3.7.3-slim_), you should be able to run the container as we've done in previous examples in this section, telling it to use the `singularity run` command and passing the name of the image file. _Note that the name of the image file must be passed giving the path it will appear at **inside** the container._
+>
+> ~~~
+> docker run --privileged --rm --mount type=bind,source=${PWD},target=/home/singularity quay.io/singularity/singularity:v3.7.3-slim run /home/singularity/my_test_image.sif
+> ~~~
+> {: .output}
+>
+> ### Using older versions of the Singularity Docker container
+>
+> _**NOTE:** The remainder of the content in this callout only applies if you're running an older version of the Docker Singularity container and experience issues..._
+>
+> In the event that you're using an older version of the Singularity Docker container, you may encounter an error similar to the following:
 >
 > ~~~
 > WARNING: skipping mount of /etc/localtime: no such file or directory